paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 WebODM is a powerful free and open-source software for the rendering of orthomosaics as well as 3D imagery from the drone photographs.
 It is very advanced with a lot of options to play around to efficiently and quickly process large number of drone imagery.
 The bottleneck for processing would be the system RAM size, availability of GPU, disk space etc. Higher the RAM size, availability of good GPUs for GPU acceleration, and sufficient disk space for storage of input/output files as well as intermediate products, faster the orthomosaic rendering.
 Note: there is an option to delete intermediate products in WebODM while processing, for those lacking space.

+I have tested the orthomosaic creation in both Linux and Windows Operating Systems (OSes).
+GPU acceleration would need to be set up in Windows for trouble-free orthomosaic creation, especially for larger orthomosaics.

-**Step 1:** Install WebODM and dependencies
+**Step 1:** Install WebODM and dependencies.

-WebODM works best in Linux, and also in Windows and Apple Operating Systems (OSes).
+WebODM works best in Linux, and also in Windows and Apple OSes.
 The installation procedure for all the OSes is described [here][3].
 So, I am not repeating it here.
 Git and Docker would need to be installed for the installation of WebODM.
 If you have trouble installing WSL2 (Windows Subsystem for Linux 2, which is needed for running the Linux kernal within Windows), then refer to installation guide along with troubleshooting help for WSL2 [here][4].

-**Step 2:** Optimise the functioning of WebODM
+**Step 2:** Optimise the functioning of WebODM.

 If using Windows, you can allocate more memory by searching for WSL Settings...